Cobra-Kai-Software/projectManagerCli/README.md

 4. Conquer Valhalla!!!

 ## Project Security
-Ensures only your authorized team members can modify you projects
+Ensures only your authorized team members can modify your projects

 ## Video